How much could your ecommerce store be losing from a poor search experience?

 Table of Contents

-1. Understanding Your Users
+Search Bar Optimization Starts With Understanding Your Users

-Do your users only glance at the first few search results before abandoning, or are they willing to page through many results to find what they want?
+Do your users only glance at the first few search results before abandoning your site, or are they willing to browse many results pages to find what they want?

-Sometimes customers won’t abandon the search but reformulate it instead.
-For instance, they may first try a very specific search like “Asics Men’s Venture 4 shoe” and if they’re not successful, they’ll generalize with a brand or product-only search like “Asics.”
+Ideally, your ecommerce search bar should return relevant and attractive products to the user on the first search or soon after.
+For instance, they may first try a very specific search like “Asics Men’s Venture 4 shoe.”
+If they’re not successful, they may generalize with a brand or product-only search like “Asics.”

 This is why numerical data from customer logs, product dashboards, and more is so valuable to understand large-scale customer patterns and behavior.

 Overall search counts are among the most useful pieces of information to collect about aggregate usage.
-You’ll find that your search terms follow a power law distribution.
-It means that a small number of queries make up a large proportion of the total searches done on your site, and a large number of queries make up the rest.
+You’ll find that your search terms follow a power law distribution, where a small number of queries make up a large proportion of the total searches performed on your site.
+(You may also know this as the 80/20 rule.)

 Customer research is only the first step in search bar optimization.
 A truly world-class search experience requires a hybrid of human creativity and AI efficiency.